|Full name:||Max Hervieux|

-Hey, I started pixelling around 2005, and have slowly been honing my skills as time flies by.
-I am, right now(2012-2013) in my second year at a Pacific Northwestern university.
+I started pixelling around 2005, and have slowly been honing my skills as time flies by.
+I am, right now(March 2015) in my final year at a Pacific Northwestern university.
 I love science, primarily animal biology, and art, obviously.
-I also play the flute, and am an avid tabletop RPG player and burgeoning designer.
-I'm also a pretty huge music fan.
+I am an avid tabletop game enthusiast and designer, and a self-published author.

 I have a habit of writing huge, in detail C+C posts.
 Please don't take this as me picking away at all of your flaws, and if a post makes me sound arrogant, I assure you I didn't mean it that way.